Solid Waste Collection Services

 Sacramento County's Department of Waste Management & Recycling (DWMR) regulates commercial solid waste collection services and recycling requirements for businesses located in the unincorporated areas of Sacramento County.
 DWMR does not provide commercial waste and recycling collection services.
 Contact DWMR's local franchised waste haulers to sign up for commercial waste, recycling, and organics collection services.
-Please note that all businesses are required to have their garbage collected at least once every seven days pursuant to Sacramento County Code 6.20.115
+All businesses are required to subscribe to weekly garbage service pursuant to Sacramento County Code 6.20.115

 Changing your hauler, or cancelling service?
 See the Franchised Hauler page for information on how to terminate service with a commercial hauler.